 I want to move back to the Netherlands from the UK.
 What do I need to arrange?

 Find out below what you need to arrange in relation to your home, job and family if you decide to move back to the Netherlands from the UK.
+It may make a difference whether you move this year or after the transition period.

 Read this information in Dutch.